 1. Read customer testimonials before you buy anything.
-People are more than happy to complain about bad service online, so look for sites and testimonials that are terrible so you know what you're getting into.
-You need to take bad reviews with a grain of salt, but if you see many, you know there exists a problem.
+People are more than pleased to complain about bad service online, so try to find sites and testimonials which are terrible so that you know what you're getting into.
+You should take bad reviews with a grain of salt, but if you see many, you know you will find a problem.

-3. If you're making an online purchase, don't hesitate to contact customer service if you have a matter.
-By contacting customer service prior to making your order, you'll find out how helpful customer care is and exactly how quickly they respond.
-This is useful information to have in the event that something goes completely wrong after you've made your purchase.
+4. If you're making an online purchase, don't hesitate to contact customer service if you have a matter.
+By contacting customer service before you make your order, you'll find out how helpful customer care is and exactly how quickly they respond.
+This can be useful information to have when something fails after you've made your purchase.

 5. If you wish to buy a used product online, learn more about the owner first.
 You should visit their profile and search for reviews written by other shoppers who bought products from this seller.
 Tend not to hesitate to contact the seller to inquire about a few questions concerning the product you are considering.